arashnm80/arashnm80.github.io/quotes.md

 > I'm gonna think out of the box.

-> Whether I am a victim or not, I'm not gonna complain about it.
-I'm just gonna put my head down and soldier through it.
+> Whether I am a victim or not, thinking and complaining about it will change nothing. so the best choice is to get over it, put my head down and soldier through.

 > If I want to be the one in a billion person, I should live in a way that those other 999,999,999 people won't even imagine.